Sylvia Plath: Themes and legacy

 Some in the feminist movement saw Plath as speaking for their experience, as a "symbol of blighted female genius".
 Writer Honor Moore describes Ariel as marking the beginning of a movement, Plath suddenly visible as "a woman on paper", certain and audacious.
 Moore says: "When Sylvia Plath's Ariel was published in the United States in 1966, American women noticed.
 Not only women who ordinarily read poems, but housewives and mothers whose ambitions had awakened ...
 Here was a woman, superbly trained in her craft, whose final poems uncompromisingly charted female rage, ambivalence, and grief, in a voice with which many women identified."
-Some feminists threatened to kill Hughes in Plath's name.

 Smith College, Plath's alma mater, holds her literary papers in the Smith College Library.

 The United States Postal Service introduced a postage stamp featuring Plath in 2012.
 An English Heritage plaque records Plath's residence at 3 Chalcot Square, in London.

+In 2013 a previously unseen draft of her poem "Sheep in Fog", written two weeks before her death, revealed her disturbed state of mind.

 In 2018, The New York Times published an obituary for Plath as part of the Overlooked history project.

 Portrayals in media

 Plath's voice is heard in a BBC documentary about her life, recorded in London in late 1962.
 Of the BBC recording Elizabeth Hardwick wrote:

-I have never before learned anything from a poetic reading, unless the clothes, the beard, the girls, the poor or good condition of the poet can be considered a kind of knowledge.
-But I was taken aback by Sylvia Plath’s reading.
-It was not anything like I could have imagined.
-Not a trace of the modest, retreating, humorous Worcester, Massachusetts, of Elizabeth Bishop; nothing of the swallowed plain Pennsylvania of Marianne Moore.
-Instead these bitter poems—"Daddy", "Lady Lazarus", "The Applicant", "Fever 103°"—were beautifully read, projected in full-throated, plump, diction-perfect, Englishy, mesmerizing cadences, all round and rapid, and paced and spaced.
-Poor recessive Massachusetts had been erased.
-"I have done it again!"
-Clearly, perfectly, staring you down.
-She seemed to be standing at a banquet like Timon, crying, "Uncover, dogs, and lap!"
+Letters Home is a 1986 experimental telefilm directed by Chantal Akerman in which Plath's letters to and from her mother are recited by Delphine Seyrig and Coralie Seyrig, with the latter taking on the role of Plath.
+It is an adaptation of Rose Leiman Goldemberg’s off-Broadway play.

 Gwyneth Paltrow portrayed Plath in the biopic Sylvia (2003).
-Despite criticism from Elizabeth Sigmund, a friend of Plath and Hughes, that Plath was portrayed as a "permanent depressive and possessive person", she conceded that "the film has an atmosphere towards the end of her life which is heartbreaking in its accuracy".
-Frieda Hughes, now a poet and painter, who was two years old when her mother died, was angered by the making of entertainment featuring her parents' lives.
-She accused the "peanut crunching" public of wanting to be titillated by the family's tragedies.
-In 2003, Frieda reacted to the situation in the poem "My Mother" in Tatler:
+Elizabeth Sigmund, who was friends with both Plath and Hughes, criticized the movie for depicting Sylvia as "a permanent depressive and a possessive person", but she conceded that "the film has an atmosphere towards the end of her life which is heartbreaking in its accuracy".
+Frieda Hughes, who was only two years old when she lost her mother, was angered by the making of entertainment featuring her parents' troubled marriage and her mother's death.
+She accused the "peanut crunching" public of wanting to be titillated by her family's tragedies.
+In 2003, Frieda reacted to the situation in the poem "My Mother", first published in Tatler: